 Reach area calculation

 A participant's reach area in each condition will be calculated in three stages (Figure 9).
-First, a line perpendicular to the screen will be drawn at the lowest X value amongst the participant's average trajectories to the left and to the right targets in a single condition..
-Then, the area between both he right and the left average trajectories and that line will be computed (Figure 9, left and middle panels, respectively).
+First, a line perpendicular to the screen will be drawn at the lowest X value amongst the participant's average trajectories to the left and to the right targets in a single condition.
+Then, the area between both the right and the left average trajectories and the perpendicular line will be computed (Figure 9, left and middle panels, respectively).
 The results will be subtracted from each other (Figure 9, right panel), and their absolute value will be used as the reach area.
 To avoid negative area values, the trajectories will be split at their intersections and the area will be calculated separately for each section.

 Figure 9.
 Reach area calculation.
 The average trajectories of a participant to the right (light red) and left targets (dark red) are produced.
 Then a line perpendicular to the screen (black) is plotted at the minimal X value among both trajectories.
 The area between each trajectory and that line is computed and the results are subtracted from each other giving the participant's reach area.